EldonSamuelson/Minoltapedia/MinoltaGang 1.2 FFAQ's.md

 ### **Why do some SRT Models have different features?**

 So we have the general series names, but Minolta developed the SRT throughout their production.
-Some have Mirror Lock Up's, Hotshoes, Split Prism Viewfinders, or Film Tab Holders, and some don't have any of these features at all!
+Some have Mirror Lock-Up's, Hotshoes, Split Prism Viewfinders, or Film Tab Holders, and some don't have any of these features at all!
 Even the CLC metering system that the SRT is known for was removed in the very latest models.
 It's very complicated, often confusing, and can be a real nuisance when you are looking for the 'best' SRT for you when there's 2-5 different versions of the SRT Model.

 There's an entire community devoted to surveying SRT variants and you can go down a very deep rabbit hole if you want.
 For simplicity this compiles the information from a few resources and splits them into 6 Stages: